Seamus Twomey: Capture

 In December 1977, he was captured in Sandycove, Dublin by the Garda Síochána, who had been tipped off by Belgian police about a concealed arms shipment, to be delivered to a bogus company with an address in the area.
 They swooped on a house in Martello Terrace to discover Twomey outside in his car, wearing his trademark dark glasses.
 After a high-speed pursuit, he was recaptured in the centre of Dublin.
-The Gardaí later found documents in his possession outlining proposals for the structural reorganisation of the IRA according to the cell system.
-Twomey's arrest ended his tenure as IRA chief of staff.
+The Gardaí later found documents in his possession outlining proposals for the structural reorganisation of the IRA according to the clandestine cell system.
+Twomey's arrest ended his tenure as IRA chief of staff as he was imprisoned in Portlaoise Prison until 1982.
 In the 1986 split over abstentionism, Twomey sided with the Gerry Adams leadership and remained with the Provisionals.

 Death

-After a long illness from a heart condition, Twomey died in Dublin in 1989.
+After a long illness from a heart condition, Twomey died in Mater Hospital in Dublin on 12 September 1989.
 He was buried in the family plot in Milltown Cemetery, Belfast.
 His funeral was attended by about 2,000 people.